PhilipOyelegbin/altschool_se_ce/second-semester/Exercise8/README.md

 5. Create the [index](./index.php) web file needed to be copied to nginx server.

-6. Create the [default](./nginx-default) configuration file needed t replace the default nginx configuration.
+6. Create the [default](./nginx-default) configuration file needed to replace the default nginx configuration.

 7. Create a launch template to setup the auto scaling group
    ![launch template and auto scaling](./images/autoscaling.png)